 - Avoid foods with a high-fat content – The body has a hard time processing fat.
 Especially with Western diets, the bile producing gallbladder (the material that helps break down fat) is stretched to its limit.
 It’ll do the entire body some good to cut down on the burger and chips.

-If you do notice a change, and it continues for an extended period of time despite dietary changes, you should see your GP to find out if there is anything they can suggest to help with your situation.
+If you do notice a change, and it continues for an extended period of time despite dietary changes, you should see your GP or healthcare professional to find out if there is anything they can suggest to help with your situation.